Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **A price paid** Jak'sho requiers a payment for thier symbiosis.
 When dealing with a situation, the DM might say, "Jak'Sho wants you to ..."
 Should you disreagard your companion to many times you might make an enemy of them.

-_You gain +1 to your armor class while wearing this magical armor._

 ---

 ## Kindlegem